Cruise Humpback Whale Territory

 Essential KauaiKauai

-Anyone who climbs aboard a vessel this time of year and heads for the open ocean off Kaua‘i can expect to see HUMPBACK WHALES .
+Anyone who climbs aboard a vessel in the winter and heads for the open ocean off Kaua‘i can expect to see HUMPBACK WHALES .
 There are so many of them that most boat companies don’t hesitate to guarantee sightings.

 Every year, humpback whales swim 3,000 miles from their summer feeding grounds in Alaska to mate and calve in Hawai‘i’s clear, warm waters.
 The whales don’t arrive en masse, but researchers say there is a predictable order to their appearance in our waters.
 Generally, numbers peak in LATE DECEMBER THROUGH MID-APRIL .